danidev0329/devsecops-exam-starter/README.md

 - **Minimal footprint** — Alpine Linux is a musl-based, extremely small distribution (~5 MB), which keeps the final image size and attack surface low.
 - **Long-Term Support (LTS)** — Node 20 is an actively maintained LTS release, receiving regular security patches. `node:latest` is an untagged, moving target that can change underneath you, making builds non-reproducible.
 - **Reduced attack surface** — a full `node` image ships a full OS with far more installed packages, increasing the number of potential vulnerabilities.

+### Multi-Stage Build

+The `Dockerfile` uses a two-stage build to keep the final image as small and secure as possible:

+1. **Build stage (`FROM node:20-alpine AS build`)** — copies only `package*.json`, installs production dependencies with `npm ci --omit=dev`, and nothing more.
+This stage contains npm (and its transitive dependencies), but is discarded after the build.
+2. **Production stage** — starts from a fresh `node:20-alpine` image.
+It removes the bundled npm (`/usr/local/bin/npm`, `/usr/local/bin/npx`, and `/usr/local/lib/node_modules/npm`), then copies only the installed `node_modules` and application source from the build stage.
+Finally, it runs as the unprivileged `node` user (`USER node`).

+This means the runtime image has no package manager, no source-manifest copies, and no root privileges — shrinking the image and eliminating tooling-only dependencies (such as the `tar` library bundled with npm) from the runtime attack surface.

 ### Security Scanner: Trivy